finetune#

 • prog_bar (bool, optional) – Print progress bar during finetuning.
 Defaults to True.

 • visualize_images (bool, optional) – Upload example images to WandB.
-Good for debugging but slow.
+Good for debugging but potentially slow.
 Defaults to False.

-• seed (int, optional) – random seed to use.
+• seed (int, optional) – Random seed to use.
 Defaults to 42.

 configure_optimizers()#

-class zoobot.pytorch.training.finetune.FinetuneableZoobotClassifier(num_classes: int, label_smoothing=0.0, class_weights=None, **super_kwargs)#
+class zoobot.pytorch.training.finetune.FinetuneableZoobotClassifier(num_classes: int, label_col: str = 'label', label_smoothing=0.0, class_weights=None, run_linear_sanity_check: bool = False, **super_kwargs)#

 Pretrained Zoobot model intended for finetuning on a classification problem.

-Any args not listed below are passed to :class:FinetuneableZoobotAbstract (for example, learning_rate).
+Any args not listed below are passed to FinetuneableZoobotAbstract (for example, learning_rate).
 These are shared between classifier, regressor, and tree models.
-See the docstring of :class:FinetuneableZoobotAbstract for more.
+See the docstring of FinetuneableZoobotAbstract for more.

-Models can be loaded with FinetuneableZoobotClassifier(name=’hf_hub:mwalmsley/zoobot-encoder-convnext_nano’, …).
-See :class:FinetuneableZoobotAbstract for other loading options (e.g. in-memory models or local checkpoints).
+Models can be loaded with FinetuneableZoobotClassifier(name='hf_hub:mwalmsley/zoobot-encoder-convnext_nano', ...).
+See FinetuneableZoobotAbstract for other loading options (e.g. in-memory models or local checkpoints).

 Parameters